fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalCombined2/Readme.md

 This will experiment with integration of the registration into the Composite pattern.

 I have made some progress.
 I have not worked out how to register parents as observers without having to change the separate codes.

+I have managed to make all items subjects.

+I cannot make all parents into observers as that needs a CRTP template and I cannot store heterogeneous parents in a list.

+That problem is not solved at the moment - observers have to be declared.

+The previous examples run on this code.